thebrokenapp/api-architecture/rest-api-from-scratch/code/DIY/README.md

-## Add one more endpoint for SignUp
+## Add one more endpoint for User SignUp

+#### Use the similar concept of using database in the code itself for maintaining user details

 #### Decide the request method
 #### Decide the Path